The San Diego Human Trafficking Research and Data Advisory Roundtable

 - an annual research conference.

-The San Diego Regional Human Trafficking & Commercial Sexual Exploitation of Children Advisory Council
+The San Diego County Human Trafficking & Commercial Sexual Exploitation of Children Advisory Council